Email marketing for real estate agents

 New listing announcements

-When you get a new listing, send it to your buyer leads and past clients.
+Got a new listing?
+Send it to your buyer leads and past clients.
 Someone on your list might know the perfect buyer.

 Subject line examples: